ShehabShaat/Employee-Information-System/README.md

 ## Installation

 To use this project, you will need to have Python and Django installed on your computer.
-You can download Python from the official website (https://www.python.org/downloads/) and install Django using the following command:

-## Usage

-To start the server, navigate to the project directory and run the following command:

 ```
 python -m pip install --user virtualenv